Djdurga/google_play_store_apps-Analysis/README.md

 # Google Play Store Apps Analysis

 ## Introduction
-This project focuses on analyzing the Google Play Store Apps dataset to uncover insights and trends about the apps available on the platform.
-By leveraging Python and the Pandas library, various data exploration and analysis tasks are performed to understand app characteristics such as categories, ratings, reviews, and installs.
+This project analyzes the Google Play Store Apps dataset to uncover insights about app categories, ratings, reviews, and installs.
+The dataset is processed and explored using Python, focusing on trends and patterns in the Google Play Store ecosystem.

 ---

 ## Dataset Overview